projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 ======================

-The security of the entire system built on top of the ACRN hypervisor depends on the security from platform boot to UOS launching.
+The security of the entire system built on top of the ACRN hypervisor depends on the security from platform boot to User VM launching.
 Each layer or module must verify the security of the next layer or module before transferring control to it.
 Verification can be checking a cryptographic signature on the executable of the next step before it is